 If you notice your Shangri La pothos’s roots are appearing through the drainage holes of its planter, it’s time to repot.
 Only do this in the warmer months of the year, as the strain can be too much when it’s cold and not generating as much energy as usual.

 Repotting any plant can be a harrowing process, as many plants suffer transplant shock while adjusting to their new pots or planters.
 However, it is occasionally necessary, especially with avid growers like the Shangri La pothos.

 In good news, if you work gently and take care, your plant will be just fine.
 Make sure to use a good quality soil and give it lots of sun and humidity, and in no time, it should be back to business as usual.

 You may also be interested in: 7 Simple Steps to Repot Pothos Plants

 10. Can you propagate a Shangri La pothos?

 If you’re the proud parent of a Shangri La pothos, you’ll be pleased to learn that they can be propagated from stem cuttings to great success.
 All you need is a healthy cutting with one or two leaves and a solid node, and you can pop them straight into water or soil to root.

-Just make sure they have loads of access to moisture or humidity.
-As cuttings, they do not have terrestrial roots and need to make up this lost energy by drawing in water from the air around them through their leaves and stems.
+When you propagate these pothos just make sure they have loads of access to moisture or humidity.
+As cuttings, they do not have terrestrial roots and need to make up for this lost energy by drawing in water from the air around them through their leaves and stems.